-Even though parrots don’t have vital speaking parts, their tongues still have a big part to play in how well they can talk.
-Current Biology discovered that parrots use their tongues to control and change sound frequencies.
+Even though parrots lack the right parts, their tongues have a part to play in how well they can talk.
+Current Biology found that parrots use tongues to control and change sound frequencies.
 This is known as lingual articulation.

 Why Can Parrots Talk and Not Other Animals?

-- Recognize a human’s body parts and associate them with their own
+- Recognize a human’s body parts and associate them with their own.

-- Map out the motor pattern
+- Map out motor patterns.

-- Replicate dancing patterns using their own limbs
+- Replicate dancing patterns using their limbs.

 Can Parrots Lose Their Voice?

-- Cancerous bodies
+- Cancerous bodies.

-- Aspergillus spores
+- Aspergillus spores.

 Parrots can mimic what they hear while controlling their syrinx well enough to produce sounds humans recognize.
 Their words aren’t always said with the same precision as ours, but they’re very close.